juchen3637/CPE-322/README.md

 # Normal Bullet Point List
 - Hello
 -   This
--   is
+-     Is
--     a
+-   A
-- list
+-   List
 # Normal Number List
 1. One
 2. Two